Table of Contents

 Course of the Vertebral Artery

-This artery moves upwards and backwards just posterior to the internal carotid artery passing through the transverse foramina of the C6 cervical vertebrae.
-In some people it can also originate from the brachiocephalic artery or arch of aorta.
+This artery moves upwards and backward just posterior to the internal carotid artery passing through the transverse foramina of the C6 cervical vertebrae.
+In some people, the vertebral artery can also originate from the brachiocephalic artery or arch of the aorta.

-In case it originates from the aorta, it passes a little higher into the foramen transversarium at C5 level.
-Variations in the course of the artery can occur.
-It is seen that in 90% of the cases vertebral artery enters transverse foramen of 6th cervical vertebra and through C5 in 5% of cases.
-2% of cases from C4 and C7 and in 1% of cases from C3 vertebra.
+When the vertebral artery originates from the aorta, it passes a little higher into the foramen transversarium at the level of C5.
+There may be normal variations in the usual course of the vertebral artery.
+In 90 % of the cases, the vertebral artery enters the transverse foramen of the 6th cervical vertebra; it enters at the level of C5 in 5 % of cases.
+In about 2 % of cases, the vertebral will enter at C4 and C7 and in approximately 1 % of cases the vertebral artery will enter the transverse foramen at the C3 vertebra.

 Branches of the Vertebral Artery

-It gives off many small branches including spinal branches that supply the spinal cord in the cervical region and posterior inferior cerebellar artery (PICA).
-It terminates by joining with the vertebral artery from the opposite to form the basilar artery.
-The posterior inferior cerebellar artery (PICA) is the largest branch of the vertebral artery.
-It also supplies the cerebellum.
+The vertebral artery gives off many small branches including spinal branches that supply the spinal cord in the cervical region.
+The largest branch of the vertebral artery supplies the cerebellum and is known as the posterior inferior cerebellar artery (PICA).
+The vertebral artery terminates by joining with the vertebral artery from the other side, and together the two vertebral arteries form the single basilar artery.

 Segments of the Vertebral Artery